Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Abstract

 \section{Abstract}

-We prove Gromov's Compactness Theorem for the Intrinsic timed Hausdorff ($\tau-H$) convergence of timed-metric-spaces using timed-Fr\'echet maps.
-Our proof introduces the notion of "addresses" and provides a new way of stating Gromov's original compactness theorem for Gromov-Hausdorff (GH) convergence of metric spaces.
-We also obtain a new Arzela-Ascoli Theorem for real valued uniformly bounded Lipschitz functions on GH converging compact metric spaces.
-The intrinsic timed-Hausdorff distance between timed-metric-spaces was first defined by Sakovich-Sormani to define a weak notion of convergence for space-times, and our compactness theorem will soon be applied to advance their work in this direction.
+The intrinsic timed-Hausdorff distance between timed-metric-spaces, first introduced by Sakovich--Sormani, yields a weak notion of convergence for space-times.
+In this paper we prove a compactness theorem for the intrinsic timed-Hausdorff convergence of timed-metric-spaces using timed-Fr\'echet maps.
+Our proof introduces the notion of ``addresses'' and provides a new way of stating Gromov's original compactness theorem for Gromov--Hausdorff convergence of metric spaces.
+We also obtain a new Arzel\`a--Ascoli theorem for real valued uniformly bounded Lipschitz functions on Gromov--Hausdorff converging compact metric spaces.
+Moreover, we establish the triangle inequality for the intrinsic timed-Hausdorff distance.